 We also pressure test wells prior to our fracture stimulation operations and apply advanced acoustic testing methods to ensure the integrity of our casing.
 Properly cementing and casing a well and verifying its mechanical integrity prior to conducting fracture stimulation operations is critical to preventing gas migration.
 Casing pressure tests detect deficiencies before a well could create a potential safety or environmental problem.
-We remotely monitor the drilling, completion process and production from our wells in real-time from our state of the art control room in Dallas, Texas.
-Remote monitoring allows our teams in Dallas to communicate with our on-site personnel to make real-time adjustments to our drilling, completion, or production processes and remotely control gas flow rates on some of our existing shale wells.
+We remotely monitor the drilling, completion process and production from our wells in real-time from our state of the art control room.
+Remote monitoring allows our teams to communicate with our on-site personnel to make real-time adjustments to our drilling, completion, or production processes and to remotely control gas flow rates on some of our existing shale wells.

 In order to ensure integrity of our production casing we install an additional string of tubing after the hydraulic fracturing treatment thus increasing the number of barriers and protecting production casing from additional exposure to pressure and corrosion.